dbpedia/webid/README.md

 ```

 This generates a new file `certificate.pfx`.
 *Security Notice*: the file contains the private key.
-Keep it a secret and entrust it only to reliable applications such as your browser, `curl` or other software that should act on your behalf (like your browser loging in for you).
+Keep it a secret and entrust it only to reliable applications such as your browser, `curl` or other software that should act on your behalf (like your browser logging in for you).

 ### Browser installation